Keep it simple with these 18 delicious Whole30-friendly meals that are Dietitian-approved and can be made in a matter of minutes.

 This is a clean out the fridge kind of a salad.
 The best kind!
 And like the Freestyle Egg Bake, it’s your chance to get creative and use what you have on hand.

 How to make: On a plate or salad bowl combine greens + chopped veggies of choice, 4-6 oz. of protein, healthy fats such as avocado, olives, seeds, or nuts.
-Drizzle with olive oil & freshly squeeze lemon just or with a Whole30-compliant dressing such as Primal Kitchen Ranch Dressing or Greek Vinaigrette (pictured).
+Drizzle with olive oil & freshly squeeze lemon juice, or with a Whole30-compliant dressing such as Homemade Paleo Ranch or Primal Kitchen Dressings.

 Tuna or Salmon Salad Lettuce Wrap + Fruit of choice (10 minutes)